top of page

 Establishing Trademark Rights in the U.S.

-In the U.S., trademark rights may be established based on common law or on a federal registration.
+In the United States, trademark rights can be established either through common law or by obtaining a federal registration.

 Common Law